 I am going to do my best to not bore you with that, unless for some reason people really want to read my thoughts on those subjects.
 Instead, I’m just going to go straight to the list of top ten best denim brands.
 This comes with a massive, 25oz-level disclaimer though.
 Please note that any list like this is subjective and while in many cases I am discussing objective facts such as construction quality, amount of choices, where the materials come from, etc, denim is a deep, messy subject with far too many variables to truly have a single best pair or maker.
 With the exception of the top two makers, who do make the best constructed pairs of jeans, this list is really just the brands that I think are the best.
 Of course it would have been more accurate to title the article with that, but saying ‘best’ makes people more interested so I figured I would just clarify that here.

 With that said, I am trying to be pretty objective here.
 These brands are on this list for their construction quality, fabric quality and uniqueness, and options in terms of denim, details, and fit.
 I want to clarify that this is absolutely not a list of my favorite denim brands or the brands that I like most.
-If it was, the list would be completely different with at least four of the brands here would be replaced with other brands that I personally like more.
+If it was, the list would be completely different and at least four of the brands here would be replaced with other brands that I personally like more.
 I made this list attempting to be as objective as possible while being fully aware that this is not completely possible.
-There are certainly other brands that could deserve to be on here such as Dawson Denim, Trophy, Warehouse, The Strike Gold, Freewheelers, and Momotaro.
-This is just my list and I hope you get something out of it.
+There are certainly other brands that could deserve to be on here such as Dawson Denim, Trophy, Warehouse, The Strike Gold, Freewheelers, Resolute, Denimbridge, Momotaro, and more.
+This is just my list and I hope you get something out of it, especially if you are newer to raw denim.

 10. Stevenson Overall Co